Make Scotland’s popular chip shop style battered and deep fried potatoes with this chippy potato fritters recipe!

 Rinsing excess starch from the potatoes helps to ensure that they cook nicely and crisp up well.
 This applies when making chips also.
 With the potatoes thinly sliced, rinsed and dried, they’re ready for a quick dip in the prepared batter mix and a gentle fry in hot oil to cook until golden, crispy and delicious.
 Make your batter mix shortly before you plan to use it, and store it in the fridge if you won’t be using it for a while.

-Peel the potatoes and slice thinly (just less than half an inch thick).
-Because we’re not parboiling the fritters, the potato slices need to be thin enough to soften in the same time it takes our batter to turn golden and crispy.
+Peel 1 large potato and slice thinly (just less than half an inch thick).
 Add the potato slices to a large bowl, cover with fresh water and agitate gently by hand.
 Drain the cloudy water then repeat once more.
 Drain again and set the potato slices on a clean kitchen towel or kitchen paper and dry thoroughly.

 Step 4: Serve

-Remove the crispy fritters from the oil with tongs or a slotted spoon, drain off any excess oil and arrange on a serving plate.
+Remove potato fritters from oil with tongs or a slotted spoon, drain off excess oil and arrange on a serving plate.
 Season generously with your choice of salt, vinegar and brown sauce and serve.

 I hope you’ll try this chip shop style potato fritters recipe.
 If you do, let me know in the comments how it went!